-- the subdivision or re-division of the Company's outstanding Common Shares into a greater number of Common Shares; - the reduction, combination or consolidation of the Company's outstanding Common Shares into a lesser number of Common Shares; - the issuance of Common Shares or securities exchangeable for, or convertible into, Common Shares to all or substantially all of the holders of Common Shares by way of stock dividend or other distribution (other than a distribution of Common Shares upon the exercise of Common Share purchase warrants or any outstanding options); - the reorganization of the Company or the consolidation or merger or amalgamation of the Company with or into another body corporate; and - a reclassification or other similar change to the Company's outstanding Common Shares.
+- the subdivision or re-division of the Company's outstanding Common Shares into a greater number of Common Shares; - the reduction, combination or consolidation of the Company's outstanding Common Shares into a lesser number of Common Shares; - the issuance of Common Shares or securities exchangeable for, or convertible into, Common Shares to all or substantially all of the holders of Common Shares by way of stock dividend or other distribution (other than a distribution of Common Shares upon the exercise of Common Share purchase warrants or any outstanding options);

+- the reorganization of the Company or the consolidation or merger or amalgamation of the Company with or into another body corporate; and - a reclassification or other similar change to the Company's outstanding Common Shares.

 The Company will issue the Common Shares issuable upon exercise of Common Share purchase warrants within five business days following its receipt of notice of exercise and payment of the exercise price, subject to surrender of the Common Share purchase warrants.
-Prior to the exercise of any Common Share purchase warrants, holders of the Common Share purchase warrants will not have any of the rights of holders of the Common Share issuable upon exercise, including the right to vote or to receive any payments of dividends on the Common Shares issuable upon exercise.
+Prior to the exercise of any Common Share purchase warrants, holders of the Common Share purchase warrants will not have any of the rights of holders of the Common Shares issuable upon exercise, including the right to vote or to receive any payments of dividends on the Common Shares issuable upon exercise.

-The Convertible Security
+The Lind Convertible Security

-On June 27, 2018, the Company entered into a convertible security funding agreement (the "Lind Agreement") with Lind Asset Management IV LLC ("Lind").
-Pursuant to the Lind Agreement, Lind agreed to advance to the Company \$1.0 million (subject to additional set off) in consideration of which the Company agreed to issue to Lind a convertible security (the "Convertible Security") with a face value of \$1.2 million (representing \$1.0 million in funding plus an implied 10% interest rate per annum for the term of the Convertible Security).
+On February 19, 2021, pursuant to a convertible security funding agreement, dated February 16, 2021 (the "Lind Agreement"), between the Company and Lind Global Asset Management III, LLC ("Lind"), Lind advanced to the Company \$10.0 million (subject to additional set off) in consideration of which the Company issued to Lind a convertible security (the "Lind Convertible Security") with a face value of \$11.7 million (representing \$10.0 million in funding plus an implied 8.5% interest rate per annum for the term of the Lind Convertible Security).

-The Convertible Security has a term of (i) 24 months or (ii) 30 calendar days after the date on which the face value of the Convertible Security is nil due to such amount having been fully converted and/or fully repaid (including with any applicable premium) in accordance with the terms of the Lind Agreement, whichever is earlier.
-The Convertible Security constitutes the direct, general and unconditional obligation of the Company and ranks senior to all of the Company's other indebtedness.
+The Lind Convertible Security has a term of (i) 24 months or (ii) 30 calendar days after the date on which the face value of the Lind Convertible Security is nil due to such amount having been fully converted and/or fully repaid (including with any applicable premium) in accordance with the terms of the Lind Agreement, whichever is earlier.
+The Lind Convertible Security constitutes the direct, general and unconditional obligation of the Company and ranks paripassu with the Company's other indebtedness.
+The Lind Convertible Security is guaranteed on a secured basis by 0896800 B.C.
+Ltd., a wholly-owned subsidiary of the Company ("0896800"), and Elk Creek Resources Corp., a wholly-owned subsidiary of 0896800 ("ECRC").